turtleship69/PyNuget/README.md

 $ PyNuget -r [input nuget name] [output file name]

 # To Do:
-1) Encryption
+1) Encryption.
-2) Compression
+2) Compression.
-3) Pip
+3) Pip.

 # Things I should probably do:
-1) Add screenshots to the usage section
+1) Add screenshots to the usage section.
 2) Documentation (as if there's enough in here to be worth documentation).
+3) Move over to argsparse (currently using system.args).